fineanmol/plant-tree/README.md

-🎄 Updated on Sun, 07 Sep 2025 16:56:31 GMT
+🍀 Updated on Mon, 08 Sep 2025 06:20:54 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Any fool can write code that a computer can understand."